Radical Touch

 A collaborative practice as research with Florence Logan

-Radical Touch is a movement-research project, in collaboration with contemporary performance practitioner and mover Romi Sarfaty, which consists of a performance duet titled "It takes place in the Womb" and through a series of community workshops titled Touch Tales.
+Radical Touch is a movement-research project, in collaboration with contemporary performance practitioner Romi Sarfaty.
+Together, we form performance duo, Baby.
+This project consists of a performance duet titled It takes place in the Womb and a series of community workshops titled Touch Tales.
 Our performance duet has been supported through residencies with Co.Labs (Czech Republic) in 2023, CityMoves Dance Agency Aberdeen and Dance Base in 2024.
 We will be delivering our first series of Touch Tales workshops in collaboration with The Village Storytelling Centre and the Glasgow Women's Library in February and April 2025, supported by the Royal Conservatoire of Scotland's Make It Happen fund.

 In Radical Touch, we wish to deborder the body and to be unconditionally together in all its difficulties, against loneliness.
 Our work, sincerely melodramatic and desperately loving, is inspired by the following words of F.T Marinetti: “Intensify the communication and the fusion of human beings.
 Destroy the distances and the barriers that separate them in love and friendship.
 Give fullness and total beauty to these two essential manifestations of life: Love and Friendship.”
 We wish to explore platonic touch as a passionate, dramatic and unapologetic act and as a necessary way of communicating and living together.